Kyonabelle/Kyonabelle.github.io/reviews.md

 				</header>
 				<p>Is K-pop ‘real’ music?
 Forbes’ Asia ‘30 under 30’ compiled a list of individuals in Asia, categorising them by their area of specialty: industry, manufacturing and energy, enterprise technology, big money, and so on. <br>

 Korean girl group Twice made it onto Forbes’ list under ‘Sports and Entertainment’.
 Can’t really say I’m surprised; Twice’s members’ appearances on variety shows often gain record viewerships, and their sponsorships and commercials (what Koreans term as ‘CF’) guarantee top sales that season.
-The girl group arguably owes much of its success to its strong fan-base, who propelled Twice’s music video views into the thousands within minutes of its release...</p>
+The girl group arguably owes much of its success to its strong fan-base...</p>
 				<ul class="actions">
 					<li><a href="https://turntablethought.com/2020/04/08/aegyo-does-k-pops-adorable-aesthetic-make-it-less-respectable-as-music/" class="button">Read more</a></li>
 				</ul>